 - In Barcelona, you might need a car for the day trips.
 You can also do guided tours from Barcelona.

-- In Costa Blanca, there is no need for a car, and you can just use good public transportation.
+- In Costa Blanca, there is no need for a car, and you can just use good the public transportation.
 Guided tours might be a good alternative as well.